-APRIL 16 DEADLINE: The Schall Law Firm Announces the Filing of a Securities Class Action Lawsuit Against Obalon Therapeutics, Inc. and Reminds Investors With Losses in Excess of $50,000 to Contact The Firm
+April 16 DEADLINE: The Schall Law Firm Announces the Filing of a Securities Class Action Lawsuit Against Obalon Therapeutics, Inc. and Reminds Investors With Losses in Excess of $50,000 to Contact The Firm

-LOS ANGELES, CA / ACCESSWIRE / April 9, 2018 / The Schall Law Firm, a national shareholder rights litigation firm, announces the filing of a class action lawsuit against Obalon Therapeutics, Inc. ("Obalon" or "the Company") (NASDAQ: OBLN) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.
+LOS ANGELES, CA / ACCESWIRE / April 11, 2018 / The Schall Law Firm, a national shareholder rights litigation firm, announces the filing of a class action lawsuit against Obalon Therapeutics, Inc. ("Obalon" or "the Company") (NASDAQ: OBLN) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.

 Investors who purchased the Company's shares between October 5, 2016 and January 23, 2018, inclusive (the "Class Period"), are encouraged to contact the firm before April 16, 2018, the lead plaintiff motion deadline.